GiovanniPiombo/Investment-APP/README.md

 # 💼 Investment App

-**Investment App** is a desktop application built with **PySide6** that helps users simulate and track the growth of their investments over time.
-The app features a clean and intuitive interface, with modular pages for portfolio input, settings, and a homepage summary.
+**Investment App** is a desktop application built with **PySide6** that allows users to simulate and track the growth of their investments over time.
+It features a clean and intuitive interface with modular pages for portfolio input, advanced simulations, and a summary dashboard.

 ---

 ## 🚀 Features

 - 📊 **Portfolio Input**
-  Enter your initial deposit, interest rate, contribution frequency, and other key parameters.
+  Enter initial deposit, interest rate, contribution frequency, and other key parameters.

 - 🧠 **Advanced Ticker-Based Simulation**
-  Input multiple **stock tickers** (e.g., AAPL, TSLA) and calculate their **historical CAGR** based on real market data:
-  - Automatically fetches data from **Yahoo Finance**
+  Analyze multiple **stock tickers** (e.g., AAPL, TSLA) with automatic data fetching from **Yahoo Finance**:
-  - Computes average annual return (CAGR) from 2020 to 2025
+  - Calculates **historical CAGR** (2020–2025)
   - Supports weighted average across multiple tickers
+  - Gracefully handles invalid or unavailable tickers

 - 🏠 **Homepage Summary**
-  Get a detailed breakdown of your investment projection and total returns.
+  View a detailed breakdown of your investment projections and total returns.

 - 📈 **Interactive Growth Chart**
   Visual comparison between:
+  - Compound growth
-  - Compounded investment growth
+  - Linear total investment
-  - Total amount invested (linear)
-  - Theme-aware chart styling (light/dark)
+  - Light/dark theme-aware design

 - 🎚️ **Chart Controls**
   - Mouse wheel: Zoom
   - Click + drag: Pan
   - Double-click: Reset view
-  - Rubber-band selection: Zoom to area
+  - Rubber-band: Zoom to selected area

 - ⚙️ **Theme Settings**
   Easily switch between light and dark modes using `.qss` stylesheets.

 - 🧩 **Modular Architecture**
-  Organized by components with clear signal-slot communication.
+  Component-based structure with clear signal-slot communication.

 - 🖼️ **Custom App Icon**
-  Includes a personalized app icon (`icon.ico`) for a polished desktop experience.
+  Includes a personalized `icon.ico` for a polished experience.

 - 💾 **Windows Setup (.exe)**
-  The app can be installed via a standalone Windows setup file — no Python installation required.
+  The app can be installed as a standalone Windows executable — no Python installation required.

 ---